pfiadeiro/DP-200-201/Azure Synapse.md

 - **Round-robin** - distributes data evenly across the nodes, but without any further optimization.
 A distribution is first chosen at random, and then buffers of rows are assigned to distributions sequentially.
 It is quick to load data into a round-robin table, but query performance can often be better with hash distributed tables.
 Joins on round-robin tables require reshuffling data, and this takes additional time.
 Good for temp/staging tables or when there's no obvious joining key or good candidate column.
 - **Replicated** -  fastest query performance for small tables.
 Caches a full copy on each compute node.
 Consequently, replicating a table removes the need to transfer data among compute nodes before a join or aggregation.
 Extra storage is required, and there are additional overheads that are incurred when writing data which make large tables impractical.

+### Polybase

+PolyBase is a data virtualization feature for SQL Server.
+Enables a SQL Server instance to query data with T-SQL directly from SQL Server, Oracle, Teradata, MongoDB, Hadoop clusters, Cosmos DB, Azure Blob storage or Azure Data Lake Store without separately installing client connection software.

+A key use case for data virtualization with the PolyBase feature is to allow the data to stay in its original location and format.
+We can virtualize the external data through the SQL Server instance, so that it can be queried in place like any other table in SQL Server.
+This process minimizes the need for ETL processes for data movement.
+This data virtualization scenario is possible with the use of PolyBase connectors.